ProfMikeWood/ocean_modeling_book/oceanography/wind_driven_circulation.md

 # Wind-Driven Circulation

 A large part of the upper-ocean circulation is driven by wind blowing across the ocean surface.
+The page provides a brief overview of atmospheric circulation and its role in setting up circulation in the surface of the oceean.

+## Synoptic-scale Atmospheric Circulation
 The following plots show the annual mean wind speed at 10 m from the ERA5 climatte model:

-## Synoptic-scale Atmospheric Circulation
+Plot here

 As we can see from the plot above, surface winds fall into three primary cells in each hemisphere: a westward equator-ward flow between 0 and 30 degrees, an eastward poleward flow between 30 and 60 degrees, and a polar flow moving westward.
 This general flow forms the surface components of the Hadley, Ferrel, and Polar circulation cells, respectively.